Written By: JustBoilers.com Experts | Last Updated: May 2022

 Many of our clients prefer one-off annual servicing because boilers are generally pretty reliable.
 That said, it’s up to you if you prefer paying a monthly fee compared with the possibility of facing a hefty repair bill.

 It should also be said that older boilers are more likely to fail because they do also have ‘use before dates’.
-In that case, you may be pleased you took out cover when the service person looks you in the eye and says I’m afraid this is going to be expensive.
+If you have an older boiler, you might soon be feeling thankful that you took out coverage if it does happen to go wrong!

-To help you run the numbers you may like to know a typical boiler repair costs between £100 and £400 (average £275) including parts and labour.
+To help you run the numbers, you might like to know a typical boiler repair costs between £100 and £400 (average £275) including parts and labour.
 Of course, if your boiler is new and you complied with the warranty then that shouldn’t be from your pocket.

-The fact your boiler is tucked away in a cupboard doesn’t mean you can ignore it completely.
-Each time you fetch warm, dry towels listen carefully for strange clanking sounds and look for moisture / drips.
-Get these fixed while the cost is affordable, and seek advice if the pressure is outside normal range.
+The fact that your boiler is tucked away in a cupboard doesn’t mean you can ignore it completely.
+Each time you fetch warm, dry towels listen carefully for strange clunking sounds and look for moisture or drips.
+If you spot anything unusual, make sure you get it fixed while the cost is affordable.
+You should also seek advice if the pressure is outside the normal range.

-It’s especially important not to pack things around the boiler cover, or block airflow to any vents.
-Finally, do run the radiators in summer for at least a half hour.
-Even the family pet needs occasional exercise so its joints keep working properly.
+It’s important not to pack things around the boiler cover, or block airflow to any vents.
+Finally, do run the radiators in summer for at least a half-hour.
+Even the family pet needs occasional exercise so its joints keep working properly, and your boiler is just the same!